 whole point of a performance, thus

-s are ubiquitous.
+MKInstruments are ubiquitous.

-s provide a convenient means for
+MKPerformers provide a convenient means for

-acquiring or generating MKNote
+acquiring or generating MKNotes but they're not

 essential to a performance application; in fact, some applications

-s but, instead, must
+can't use MKPerformers but, instead, must

-s themselves and send them
+manufacture MKNotes themselves and send them

-s.
+directly to MKInstruments.
 In any case, the

-means by which a MKNote
+means by which a MKNote is acquired is

 separated from its means of realization and the mechanism for